Can Knowledge Graphs Reduce Hallucinations in LLMs? : A Survey: Knowledge Graph-Enhanced LLMs

 \subsection{Knowledge-Aware Validation}

-Structured data can act as a fact-checking mechanism and provide a reference for the model to verify information.
+The third category type uses structured data as a fact-checking mechanism and provides a reference for the model to verify information.
 Knowledge graphs can provide comprehensive explanations and can be used to justify the models' decisions.
 These methods also help enforce consistency across the facts, obviating the necessity for laborious human-annotated data and enhancing the reliability of generated content.

 The fact-aware language model, KGLM \cite{logan2019barack}, referred to a knowledge graph to generate entities and facts relevant to the context.
-Kang et al.~\cite{kang2022knowledge} proposed SURGE to retrieve context-relevant triples as a sub-graph from a knowledge graph and ensures that the generated texts have high similarity to the retrieved sub-graphs.
+SURGE~\cite{kang2022knowledge} retrieves high similarity context-relevant triples as a sub-graph from a knowledge graph. ``Text critic" classifier~\cite{lango2023critic} was proposed to guide the generation by assessing the match between the input data and the generated text.
 FOLK~\cite{wang2023explainable} used first-order-logic (FOL) predicates for claim verification in online misinformation.
 Beyond verification, FOLK generates explicit explanations, providing valuable assistance to human fact-checkers in understanding and interpreting the model's decisions.
 This approach contributes to the accuracy and interpretability of the model's outputs in the context of misinformation detection.